nana-4/materia-theme/README.md

 #### Chrome Theme

-To use the Chrome theme,
+To use the Chrome theme;

 1. Open the `chrome` folder on `/usr/share/themes/Materia<-variant>`.
 2. Drag and drop the `.crx` files onto the Chrome/Chromium Extensions page: `chrome://extensions`